 - Turn off Bluetooth when you are not using it – you are vulnerable when it is left on.

 - Choose a smartphone security with anti-theft features – Some allow you to remote access your phone to lock it, delete data, and even reveal its location.

 Don’t allow these programs to infect your PC or your mobile devices.
 Always be aware of putting yourself at risk.
 Copy and paste the url of a link in manually, don’t just click on it.
 Then, your anti-viral software can scan where you are headed too.
 Remain skeptical always!

 Read More About Scams and Frauds Here

 I hope you have enjoyed reading my article, and I welcome all comments.
-Thanks for reading!
+Leave any questions or comments below.